 While ETS might make a big deal of a difference between a score of 4 and a score of 4.5, universities are bound to consider 4 a very good score for admissions if the verbal reasoning score is also good.

 It is possible to skip a section on the GRE exam, considering the features of the test.
-All you need to do is skip both the issue and the argument tasks in this section.
+All you need to do is skip the issue tasks in this section.
 Yet, skipping the AWA section might prove to be a disaster, especially if you are aiming for a top university for admissions and a higher score in the verbal reasoning section.